NearArc/Incident-Handlers-Journal/README.md

 ## About This Repo

 This repo holds my collection of incident handler journal entries.
-Each entry comes from hands-on labs, simulated alerts, Splunk investigations, Suricata rules, malware checks, phishing analysis, and other cybersecurity exercises.
+Each entry comes from hands-on labs, alert simulations, Splunk analysis, Suricata rules, malware investigations, and general cybersecurity exercises.

-I use the same structure in every entry so I can practice thinking and writing like a SOC analyst.
-This repo is both a learning tool and a growing portfolio of my cybersecurity experience.
+Every entry follows the same structure so I can practice thinking and documenting like a SOC analyst.
+This journal acts as both a learning tool and a portfolio showcasing the security work I’ve completed.

 ---